tfukaza/harvest/documentation.md

 * Dataframes that get asset data must return multi-index dataframes where the first index is the asset symbol, and the second index contains `open`, `high`, `low`, `close`, and `volume`.
 The index must be `pd.DatetimeIndex` object with a UTC timezone.
 The dataframe must be sorted in ascending order, where the oldest data is at the top and the most recent data is at the bottom.
 * The time source of truth should be the streamer's `get_current_time` function.
 * Users should be able to enter ISO 8601 compliant string, or datetimes with or without timezones.
 If timezones are not provided, we should assume it is in their local timezones.
 * All shown time should be in ISO 8601 format localized to the user's timezone.

-The timezone should not be displayed.
+---

 ### TESTING PIPLINE